abhishek-bits/system-design/README.md

 **Drawbacks**:

 - Quorum needs to have multiple nodes (or replicas).
-- If we have even number of replicas then there is a chance of **SPLIT BRAIN** problem.
+- If we have even number of replicas then there is a chance of **SPLIT BRAIN** probllem.
 - High Cost.

 #### Data Consistency Level Tradeoffs